Gyan-Aditya/Blog/README.md

 **Modern, Secure, and Feature-Rich Blogging Platform**

+---

 ## 🌟 Overview

-This project is a full-stack, single-page application (SPA) designed to serve as a complete blogging platform.
+This project is a full-stack web application designed to serve as a complete blogging platform.
 It allows users to create, read, update, and delete their own blog posts.
 The application features robust **authentication and authorization** using **JSON Web Tokens (JWT)** to ensure secure user accounts and protected routes.
+The views are dynamically rendered on the server using **EJS**.

 ---